wilfred11/expectation_maximization/README.md

 Initially, distributions can be created using random values for means and covariance matrix.
 But after that, the expectation step and the maximization step will be applied iteratively.
 #### The expectation step
 In the expectation step, the algorithm computes the probability that each data point belongs to each distribution of the GMM.
-For a simple normal distribution chances for a result can be obtained using the `from scipy.stats import norm`
+For a simple normal distribution chances for a result can be obtained using the p `from scipy.stats import norm`

+`norm.pdf(x1, mean, sigma)`

 `norm.pdf(x1, mean, sigma)`